 If there is one critical application of Dow Theory to know about, it is this: The averages must confirm one another.

-For example, suppose during a bull rally that the Transports made a new relative high (e.g., a price that is higher than recent data) but the Industrials did not.
-The fact that the averages did not confirm one another (that is, both did not make new relative highs) may indicate a coming reversal.
-Consequently, both averages might fall below a significant intermediate support level (see Dow Theory reversal chart).
+For example, suppose that during a hypothetical bull market rally the Transports made a new relative high (a price that is higher than recent data) but the Industrials did not.
+That the averages did not confirm one another (both did not make new relative highs at roughly the same time) may indicate that a reversal of the trend could be on the horizon.

-In addition to Dow’s belief that the movements of the averages must confirm each other, he thought that volume must confirm the trend as well.
-For example, if a stock rises and volume rises as well, that means volume has confirmed the uptrend.
-Similarly, if a stock declined and volume rises, that means volume has confirmed the downtrend.
+Not only did Dow believe that the movements of the two averages (Industrials and Transportation) must confirm each other, he also thought that volume must confirm the trend.
+Volume confirmation is an indicator that can apply to any investment.
+For example, if a stock rises and volume rises (relative to the recent time frame), that means volume has confirmed the uptrend.
+Similarly, if a stock declines and volume rises, that means volume has confirmed the downtrend.
 Dow assumed an existing trend to be in place until clear signals, confirmed by volume, indicated that it has reversed.

-The principles of Dow Theory laid the foundation for much of the short- and long-term technical tools and chart patterns that have followed Charles Dow's work.
-In practice, active investors can use Dow Theory to discern broad market trends—which we will illustrate now.
+The principles of Dow Theory laid the foundation for much of the short- and long-term technical tools and chart patterns that have followed Dow’s work.
+In practice, active investors can use Dow Theory to discern broad market trends.

-The chart below is a one-year chart of the Dow Jones Industrial Average and the Dow Jones Transportation Average.
-You can see how, in November and December of 2015, the averages did not confirm one another (e.g., after both climbed the previous month, the Industrials kept moving higher but the Transports did not).
-Subsequently, stocks declined in January.
+The illustration below is a one-year chart of the Dow Jones Industrial Average and the Dow Jones Transportation Average.
+You can see how, in early November 2016, the averages confirmed one another (i.e., both the Transports and the Industrials moved higher).
+Subsequently, stocks rallied through the end of February 2017.
+Then, both averages plateaued and confirmed a modest downtrend that lasted for a few months.

-Of course, Dow Theory is only one way that you may try to assess the market.
-Many seasoned active investors use several tools and methods, including fundamental analysis, to help identify changes in trends.
-Dow Theory, created by the father of technical analysis, can be another tool at your disposal.
+That’s why active investors would be wise to bolster their use of Dow Theory with other tools and methods, including fundamental analysis, to help identify trends and potential changes in trends.
+Dow Theory, created by the father of technical analysis, can be one of many valuable resources at your disposal.